-College Preparatory Physics II is designed to provide students with the equivalent of Grade 12 physics.
+College Preparatory Physics II is designed to provide students with the equivalent of ABE Provincial Level Physics or Grade 12 Physics.
 The course includes vectors using trigonometry, kinematics in one and two dimensions, energy and momentum, statics and dynamics, rotational dynamics, vibrations and waves, electromagnetism, and geometric optics.

-Prerequisite(s): MAT 053 or Principles of Math 11 (Algebra), and PHY 050 or Physics 11; MAT 066 and 067 recommended to be taken concurrently
+Prerequisite(s): C in one of Principles of Math 11 (Algebra), Pre Calculus 11 or MAT 053; and PHY 050 or Physics 11.
+MAT 060 recommended to be taken concurrently.

-PHY-100 Introduction to Physics I
+PHY-100 INTRODUCTION TO PHYSICS I